opnsense/docs/source/manual/how-tos/sfr_red_fr_ftth.rst

 ..
 Note::
     Right now, everything should be ready.
-Restart the firewall, once ready plug the SFR/RED Box on you LAN and start it.
+Restart the firewall, once ready plug the SFR/RED Box on your LAN and start it.
-    You should be able to enjoy IPv4, IPv6 and Phone
+    You should be able to enjoy IPv4, IPv6 and Phone.